-Make sure your vehicle is ready before driving in winter weather.
-You should make a regular pre-trip inspection, paying extra attention to the following:
+Make sure your vehicle is ready before driving in winter weather by making regular pre-trip inspections.

-Coolant Level and Antifreeze Amount - Make sure the cooling system is full and there is enough antifreeze in the system to protect against freezing.
+Coolant and antifreeze: Make sure the cooling system is full and there is enough antifreeze in the system to protect against freezing.
 This can be checked with a special coolant tester.

-Defrosting and Heating Equipment - Make sure the defrosters work.
-They are needed for safe driving.
+Defrosting and heating equipment: Make sure the defrosters work.
 Make sure the heater is working and that you know how to operate it.
 If you use other heaters and expect to need them (e.g., mirror heaters, battery box heaters, fuel tank heaters), check their operation.

-Wipers and Washers - Make sure the windshield wiper blades are in good condition.
+Wipers and washers: Make sure the windshield wiper blades are in good condition.
 Make sure the wiper blades press against the window hard enough to wipe the windshield clean.
 Otherwise they may not sweep off snow properly.
 Make sure the windshield washer works and there is washing fluid in the washer reservoir.